IronWhiskey/TheWall/README.md

 # The Dojo Wall

 The wall is a basic message and comment posting application that demonstrates basic front end and back end development principles.

 The root/home page allows users to either log in or register to "The Wall" app.
 A user will register and have his/her information stored within the  MySQL database.
-The database consists of a three tables that includes 'users', 'messages', and 'comments'.
-Once logged in a user will be able to read messages and comments, and then post a new message or a comment to a previous thread.
+The database consists of three tables that includes 'users', 'messages', and 'comments'.
+Once logged in, a user will be able to read messages/comments and post new messages or comment to a previous thread.

 Some basic data flow principles include user input validation; such as empty fields, correct email format, password type requirements, and data sanitation before insertion into the database.